How Much Does a New Roof Cost? [2024]

 If you do notice any watermarks on the ceiling that have nothing to do with broken tiles, it may be your chimney that is causing the trouble.
 If it is your chimney, you should try to get this fixed as soon as possible to avoid any falling mortar.
 The cost to repair a chimney is around £800, which includes scaffolding.

 Be careful when deciding whether you need a roof repair or a replacement, as some issues require the latter instead of a botched repair job.
-This includes extensive water issues, damage due to natural disasters, and expiry of your roof’s life span, which will depend on the materials you have used.
+This includes extensive water issues, damage due to natural disasters, and the expiry of your roof’s life span, which will depend on the materials you have used.

 A typical retiling job would involve placing the new tile above the damaged tile and breaking the faulty tile into pieces for removal.
 Roofing cement will then be placed on the underside of the new tile and should then be secured with adhesive.